Women and Energy

 Women for green energy and forest protection in Ethiopia

 Ethiopia currently meets 95 percent of its energy demand through biomass.
 However, the wood and charcoal to produce this energy come from the country's last remaining natural forests.
 These forests are declining, particularly in rural regions where few alternative energy sources are available.
+In Bonga Town alone, where NABU’s project office is located, energy production requires the harvest of approximately 71,000 trees per year.
 The Kafa Biosphere Reserve, the birthplace of Arabica coffee, is especially affected.
 The daily demand for wood, for example for cooking with traditional stoves and as a fuel source, puts pressure on the ecosystems of the Afromontane cloud forests.
-The forests, which are vital for storing carbon, and as a water source and reservoir, are being increasingly put at risk.
+The forests, which are vital as carbon sinks, water sources and reservoirs, are increasingly at risk.

-In order to preserve the mountain rainforests and secure the energy supply for households in the long term, NABU is developing briquettes made from coffee husks: a previously unused waste product from coffee production.
-The briquettes are an environmentally friendly, alternative fuel source and also emit less smoke than charcoal, which reduces the impact on women and children’s health.
-The main target group of the project are women as they are traditionally responsible for cooking.
-They also often have a low level of education, a lack of self-determination and are at a economic and social disadvantage.
-Women from the Bonga Birhan Tesfa HIV Positive Association, among others, are responsible for promoting the new fuel and are being trained accordingly.
+In order to preserve the mountain rainforests and secure the energy supply for households in the long term, NABU developed briquettes made from coffee husks - a previously unused waste product from coffee production.
+The briquettes are an environmentally friendly alternative fuel source and also emit less smoke than charcoal, reducing negative health impacts.
+This project mainly targeted women, as they are still traditionally responsible for cooking in this area.
+Local women also often have a low level of education, a lack of opportunities for self-determination and are at a economic and social disadvantage.
+Women from the Bonga Birhan Tesfa HIV Positive Association, among others, are responsible for promoting the new fuel and were trained accordingly.

 The use of coffee husk briquettes is intended to bring about a change in awareness towards long-term forest protection and healthier cooking.